 Man cannot live by bread alone…

 But 55 days of vegan meals can get repetitive pretty quickly.
-This is why I have been reading vegan and vegetarian cookbooks to help end the repetitiveness of vegan cooking during the 55 days of Lent!
+Therefore, I have been reading vegan and vegetarian cookbooks to help end the repetitiveness of vegan cooking during the 55 days of Lent!

 Holy Week is my exception